 Over the past few decades this region has experienced exponential growth in many sectors.
 The question we now need to address in the Asia Pacific, however, is whether the current development path is sustainable in the long term, particularly in a carbon constrained world, where we will struggle to meet the growing demands for energy and food?
 This is the central question for the students taking this course to consider: What is the optimal future direction of the Asia Pacific region in order to deal with the interconnected concerns for climate, energy and food security?

-This short course is offered by the UNU Institute for Sustainability and Peace.
-It can be taken by non-degree students (i.e., students not enrolled in the master’s degree programme).
+This short course is offered by the UNU Institute for the Advanced Study of Sustainability.
+While the course is part of the Masters in Sustainability, it can be taken by non-degree students (i.e., students not enrolled in the master’s degree programme).
 Taught in English, it brings together teaching faculty from a network of universities in the Asia Pacific region via video-conference and is supported with a learning management system hosted by our partner, the University of Hawaii.
 Other partner universities include Keio University, the Asian Institute of Technology, the National University of Samoa and the University of the Ryukyus.

 Certificate completion requirements

 Students should commit themselves to visiting the UNU once a week (on Friday afternoons for two hours from 13:00 to 15:00 hrs.) to recieve the lectures and participate in interactions offered during the entire Course period.

 The certificate will be awarded to those who successfully complete the coursework assignments and attain an 80% attendance rate or higher.

-Send the following required documents via email to Dr. Brendan Barrett at: email@example.com.
-The deadline for applications has been extended to 23 September 2013.
+Send the following required documents via email to Dr. Brendan Barrett at: firstname.lastname@example.org.
+The deadline for applications is 19 September 2014.

 • Your CV (maximum 3-4 pages) with a recent passport photo.